vuwuv/async-cancellables/README.md

 #### Static wait methods

 CancellationToken token has the same static wait methods, except they have additional first parameter `cancellationToken` which can be `null` or CancellationToken instance.
-If it is null wait is executed without cancellation.
+If it is `null` wait method is executed without any cancellation.

 - `CancellationToken.wait(cancellationToken, promise, doNotThrow = false)`
 - `CancellationToken.waitEvent(cancellationToken, target, eventName, doNotThrow = false)`